lejara/KeepGettingRings/README.md

 6. Drag the overlay window on top the emulator
 7. Have Fun!

-Version of ROM and Core is very important!
+Version number of ROM and Core are very important!
 Since the script targets specific memory addresses in order for it to work!